OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 Heman’s relative Asaph stood at his right hand,

-> Asaph the son of Berechiah, the son of Shimea,
+> Asaph whose father was Berechiah, whose father was Shimea,

 ## 1 Chronicles 6:40

-> the son of Michael, the son of Baaseiah, the son of Malchijah,
+> whose father was Michael, who was the father of Baaseiah, whose father was Malchijah,

 ## 1 Chronicles 6:41

-> the son of Ethni, the son of Zerah, the son of Adaiah,
+> whose father was Ethni, who was the father of Zerah, whose father was Adaiah,

 ## 1 Chronicles 6:42

-> the son of Ethan, the son of Zimmah, the son of Shimei,
+> whose father was Ethan, whose father was Zimmah, whose father was Shimei,

 ## 1 Chronicles 6:43

-> the son of Jahath, the son of Gershom, the son of Levi.
+> whose father was Jahath, who was the father of Gershom, whose father was Levi.

 ---